|Title||Delta Clarktor 21 Tug|

 |Collection||Delta Air Lines Airport, Office & TechOps Items|

-Tug was originally painted with Delta "Flying D" logo on engine sides with number "16000" but that has been removed.
+In 1990, the tug had a Delta "Flying D" logo decal on each side of the engine with the number 16000, but that has since been removed.

 Delta Air Lines

 New York, Ny.